juanvoo/juanvoo/README.md

 - 👋 Hi, I’m @juanvoo
-- 👀 I’m interested in technology
+- LTI Student
-- 🌱 I’m currently learning HTML and CSS3
+- 21
--
+- Uruguayan

 <!---
 juanvoo/juanvoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.